shadowvvf/einput/README.md

 - `multiple_lines_limit`: Integer specifying the maximum number of lines allowed when `multiple_lines` is True.
 - `multiple_lines_array`: Boolean indicating whether to return the input as an array of lines when `multiple_lines` is True.
 - `stop_flag`: Boolean indicating whether to stop the input loop.
+- `history`: Boolean indicating whether to enable history.
+- `history_filename`: Filename of the history file.

 ### Example